Stargazer2005/Stargazer2005/README.md

 - 👀 I am passionate about science, programming, physics and math1.
 - 🌱 I am currently learning C++, Python, Assembly, algorithms and data structures.
 - 💞️ I would like to work on interesting projects and science-intensive tasks.
-- 📫 How to contact me ...
+- 📫 How to contact me: via Telegram or VK